4 Methods to Play MP4 Files on TV (Convert Mp4 to TV Included)

 There are times, usually while using laptop computers, when the screen looks too small to watch the movies, and that is when you want to play MP4 on TV that has a big display and allows you to enjoy the films at full.
 Since you're here, you may want to stream MPEG-4 and MP4 videos from your PC to the TV (Samsung TV included).
-That said, the following sections explain various ways to connect your computer to a TV, and you can pick the one you find the easiest, cheapest, and the best as your needs.
+That said, the following sections explain various ways to connect your computer to a TV, and you can pick the one you find the easiest, cheapest, and best for your needs.
 You can also convert MP4 to iPhone if you don't want to spend much time on TV.

 (You may want to know about URL to mp4 details)